Coral Care Tips

 Pass the National Physical Therapy Examination (NPTE)

-Passing the NPTE is necessary for obtaining your physical therapist license.
-The passing score is 600, and if you do not pass on your first attempt, you can retake the exam up to six times.
+After graduating, you must pass the NPTE to obtain licensure.
+The exam is a five-hour test offered four times a year.
+The passing score is 600.
+If you don’t pass on the first attempt, you can retake the exam up to six times.

 Obtain State Licensure